zbw/oai2rosetta/README.md

 ## Deployment

 * `./sbt dist` will build a zip package in target/universal
-* `./sbt universal:packageZipTarball` will build a gz package in target/universal
+* `./sbt universal:packageZipTarball` will create a gz package in target/universal.
-* `./sbt universal:packageZipTarball` will create a tgz.
 Copy it into your target environment and unpack it.
 Execute bin/dspacesubapp and the application will run.
-* `./sbt dist` will build a zip package in target/universal
 * You can also build a deb or rpm package with `debian:packageBin` [see](https://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html)

 You can add a special config file into config.
 It will overwrite settings made in `application.conf`.
 To use it execute `bin/dspacesubapp -Dconfig.resource=prod.conf`